 Simple value set constraints can be regarded as a set of subsumption clauses related by OR logic.
 Each clause permits the inclusion of a focus concept that is subsumed by a specified concept.
 In contrast, a more complete specification would check normal form transformations of candidate expressions against a variety of subsumption and role-based restrictions.
 In addition a complete specification requires support of a full set of logical operators between clauses (i.e. OR, AND, NOT).

-For example, consider a value-set constraint which indicates that the "focus concept" must be a kind of [ <<404684003 | clinical finding ].
+For example, consider a value-set constraint which indicates that the "focus concept" must be a kind of [ <<404684003 | clinical finding |].

-The concept model indicates that a [ 404684003 | clinical finding ] concept
+The concept model indicates that a [ 404684003 | clinical finding |] concept

-can be refined by name/value pairs with attribute names such as [ 363698007 | finding site ], [ 246112005 | severity ], [ 116676008 | associated morphology ] etc.,
+can be refined by name/value pairs with attribute names such as [ 363698007 | finding site |], [ 246112005 | severity |], [ 116676008 | associated morphology |] etc.,

-can be the value to the attribute name [ 246090004 | associated finding ]
+can be the value to the attribute name [ 246090004 | associated finding |]

-as part of the definition or refinement of a [ 413350009 | finding with explicit context ]
+as part of the definition or refinement of a [ 413350009 | finding with explicit context |]

-as part of post-coordinated expression that includes the [ 404684003 | clinical finding ] within a context wrapper.
+as part of post-coordinated expression that includes the [ 404684003 | clinical finding |] within a context wrapper.

-A comprehensive notation for value sets that allow subtypes of [ 404684003 | clinical finding ] may therefore also need to indicate whether any limitations apply either to the refinement or situation in which the concepts are used.
+A comprehensive notation for value sets that allow subtypes of [ 404684003 | clinical finding |] may therefore also need to indicate whether any limitations apply either to the refinement or situation in which the concepts are used.

 The context wrapper may, for instance, be used to communicate negation and uncertainty and may thus be required to support some types of information.
 However, it may also be necessary to constrain the use of context in a manner that is relevant to the Act.moodCode or other attributes and association in the HL7 representation.